eggplants/pybsddb-mirror/docs/introduction.rst

    simultaneously have one writer and multiple readers of a DB (either in multiple threads or processes) and is implemented simply by creating a DBEnv with certain flags.
-No extra work is required to allow this access mode in bsddb3.
+No extra work is required to allow this access mode in bsddb.

 4. **Advanced transactional data store:** This mode of use is where the full capabilities of the Berkeley DB library are called into action.